15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 4. Mews

 Mews represents the new generation of hospitality technology companies, built entirely on cloud-native architecture.
-Founded in the UK, this innovative platform has gained rapid adoption across Europe and beyond for its modern approach to hotel operations.
+Founded in the UK, this platform has gained rapid adoption across Europe and beyond for its modern approach to hotel operations.

-Key Offerings:
+Key offerings:

 • Cloud-native property management